-Budgets are adopted on a basis consistent with generally accepted accounting principles.
+Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America.
 The Joint Powers Board adopts estimated revenue and expenditure budgets for the General Fund.

 The budgets may be amended or modified at any time by the Joint Powers Board.
-Comparisons of the estimated revenues and expenditures to actual are presented in the financial statements.
+Comparisons of the estimated revenues and expenditures to actual are presented as required supplementary information in the financial statements.